-If all else fails and you do not have time to handle your private affairs and a job while keeping your home in showroom condition, it is possible to invest in a home staging agency.
-Their services aren’t free, but they can increase your chances of getting an offer.
+If all else fails and you do not have time to handle your private affairs and a job while keeping your home in showroom condition, investing in a home staging agency is possible.
+Their services aren't free, but they can increase your chances of getting an offer.

 The 3rd step in our 5 steps of "how to sell a house by owner in NJ" is how to market your house.
 The greatest mistake that you can make is to rely on a single advertisement method.
 You need as much exposure as possible, even though it is time-consuming to explore all marketing options.

 It takes less than an hour to make a brochure or a flyer.
 If you want to include pictures or graphics, it can take a little more.
 Regardless, you can edit these in almost any word processor, such as Microsoft Word.

 They should contain essential information such as the number of rooms, the address, the price, and the seller's contact info.
 Pamphlets can be distributed whenever someone does express even vague interest in purchasing a property.

 The benefits of lawn signs are apparent, as they can advertise to people who aren't necessarily in your circle of acquaintances.
 Anyone passing by will be notified of your intent to sell.